CorreaJose13/activity-tracker/README.md

 ### 4. Set Sensitive Values

-To protect the project sensitive values (e.g., Telegram bot API token , MongoDB token, etc.) you can choose one of two methods:
+To protect the project sensitive values (e.g., Telegram bot API token, MongoDB token, etc.) you can choose one of two methods:

 a.
 Using a <code>.tfvars</code> file

-- Create a file with the extension <code>.tfvars</code> in the lambda directory:
+- Create a file with extension \*<code>.tfvars</code> in the lambda directory:

 ```bash
 bot_api_token = "BOT-TOKEN"